redwoodjs/redwood/docs/docs/auth/dbauth.md

 ### Browser Support

-WebAuthn is supported in the following browsers (as of June 2022):
+WebAuthn is supported in the following browsers (as of July 2022):

 | OS      |	Browser	| Authenticator |
 | ------- | ------- | ------------- |